Our Family Gallery

 William Thomas might have been named after his grandfathers: Mary Ann's father is William Brandenburg, and John Shore's father is Thomas Shore.

 The Shore family were early settlers in Stark County, Illinois.
-Land deeds show them purchasing a block of land in La Fayette as early as 1840, with another 82.64 acres of Federal land in 1841, and with additional properties in the next several years in both Stark County and Knox County.
+Land deeds show them purchasing 82.64 acres of Federal land in 1839, and a block of land in La Fayette in 1840, and with additional properties in the next several years in both Stark County and Knox County.

 La Fayette, Illinois remains a small community.
 The town's population was 227 in the US Census for the year 2000.